ourarash/TrojanMap/README.md

 - For submission, please push your solutions to Github before the deadline.
 - **Due Dates**:
   - **Specifying team members**: You can work on the project in teams of 1 to 2 students.
 Please [specify your team members](https://docs.google.com/spreadsheets/d/1lkI0viun0lW3rjniwAyFGl9e8kTKXqmRoRFzzxDueSE/edit?usp=sharing) by Wednesday November 4th.
   - **Video presentation**: Monday November 23rd (In the class).
 Each team should create a 1 to 2 minute presentation that includes: quick introduction of the team, explanation of the solution architecture (High level.
 Use slides and some graphs.
 No need to go into code details.
-Focus on one interesting part and explain that if you want.)
+Focus on one interesting part and explain that if you want).
+You can refer to the [sample videos from the previous semester](https://github.com/ourarash/EE599_SP2020_Final_Project).
   - **Final report: Friday**, November 27th by 6:30 pm
 - Total: 120 points.
 100 points is considered full credit.